 Hot tip!
 Use a small amount of white, medium amount for the light green, and the largest amount for the dark green.
 For a slightly muted color, add a very tiny amount of brown.

-How to Decorate the Shortbread Cutout Cookies
+How to Decorate the Christmas Tree Cookies

 One: Snip off a ½cm piece from the tip of the piping bag, and add 5 small dollops to the base of the tree.